World Heritage Site Shirakawa-go tour guide

 • When snowing better use boots for sightseeing (rent is possible)

-• After visiting Wada house, Kanda house, Nagase house & Shirakawa Hachiman Jinjya you’d better go to Shirakawa-go three house.
+• After visiting Wada house, Kanda house, Nagase house & Shirakawa Hachiman Jinjya you’d better go to Shirakawa-go three houses.
 Not so many people there so you can occupy the thatched house and also see the rice terrace covered with snow

 Thank you for reading.